 Please enter via our Submittable link after reading the following competition rules.

-Entry fee: There is an entry fee for each story submitted (though see Free entries, below).
+6. Entry fee: There is an entry fee for each story submitted (though see Free entries, below).
 In the final month, March, the entry fee will be £9.
-To encourage early submissions, the fee for entries submitted in January and February will be £7 – the discounted fee will apply until 29 February 2020 (23:59 GMT).
-Payment is made through the Submittable portal for the Prize.
+To encourage early submissions, the fee for entries submitted in January and February will be £7 – the discounted fee will apply until 28 February 2021 (23:59 GMT).
+Payment is made through the Submittable portal for the Prizes.
 At the time of entry, writers can opt to pay a supplement of £1 to subsidise a free entry for a writer in more difficult circumstances.

-Free entries: Twenty-five free entries are available to writers for whom the fee would be a barrier to entry.
-To request one, please email firstname.lastname@example.org.
-These are offered on a first-come, first-served basis, and you do not need to give us detailed information about your circumstances.
+7. Free entries: Forty (40) free entries are available to writers for whom the fee would be a barrier to entry.
+Twenty (20) of these are reserved for writers resident in the UK.
+To request one, please email firstname.lastname@example.org and let us know your country of residence and whether you wish to enter the main Prize or the Wild Writing Prize.
+The free entries are offered on a first-come, first-served basis, and you do not need to give us detailed information about your circumstances.
 Free entries will be judged blind, the same as paid entries.

-Judging process: Each entry will be read by two members of a diverse panel of experienced short story readers.
-A shortlist, announced in May 2020, will then be forwarded to the Judge, Jon McGregor, who will select the winner and runner-up for final announcement in June 2020.
-The panel’s and Judge’s decisions are final and no individual correspondence will be entered into.
+15. Judging process: Each entry will be read by at least two members of a diverse panel of experienced short story readers.
+A shortlist, announced by 31 May 2021, will then be forwarded to the Judges – Irenosen Okojie for the main Prize and Naomi Booth and James Canton for the Wild Writing Prize – who will select the winner and runner-up for final announcement by 30 June 2021.
+The panel’s and Judges’ decisions are final and no individual correspondence will be entered into.

-Publication: The winner and runner-up will be published online at Short Fiction journal.
-Acceptance of the 1st or 2nd prize implies agreement for the relevant story to be published online.
+17. Publication: The winners of both Prizes, and the runner-up and third prize winner in the main Prize, will be published online at Short Fiction journal.
+Acceptance of any prize implies agreement for the relevant story to be published online.
 The shortlist will be considered for publication.
 Shortlisted individuals will be contacted about this by email after the winner and runner-up have been announced.

 We look forward to reading your entries!